 At the age of 15, Crean left his home of Annascaul on the Dingle peninsula to begin a life with the Royal Navy.
 Nine years later, he set out on his first Antarctic expedition with a certain Robert Falcon Scott.
 The rest is history.

 Think a friend might enjoy this article?
 Click

 Probably the most unusual thing about Tom Crean is how little he’s known.
 This is a man who served in the British Navy as a teenager, fought in WWI and survived three of history’s most gruelling Antarctic expeditions during one of which he received the Albert Medal for Bravery.

 Why then, is he so easily forgotten when we laud the likes of Amundsen, Scott and Shackelton?

-Curator of the Kerry Museum in Tralee, home to the Tom Crean room, Helen O’Connell has written extensively on the subject.
+Kerry Museum in Tralee, home to the Tom Crean room, Helen O’Connell has written extensively on the subject.
 For her, the expedition teams were considered on the basis of brains and brawn.
 Crean fell into the latter:

 “Discussions about the great explorers tend to focus on the leaders and leadership styles.
 That has meant the contribution of seamen like Crean, who were the backbone of Polar expeditions, has been obscured.
 The implication is that they were only there to provide the necessary muscle power.”

 It’s implications like that which lead to Crean being described in his Wikipedia entry as a "tough and dependable polar traveller".